Tombarr/html-resume-template/README.md

 This application does not communicate or sync with a server, and all data is saved locally.
 It may not be able to save if `localStorage` is disabled for any reason.

+## Uses

+This application can be used to make a attractive resume for your dream company.